Does AA work, or are there better programs or treatments available?

 New theories and possible treatments

 John David Sinclair is an American neuroscientist living in Finland.
-Sinclair ran an experiment with rats giving them alcohol for extended periods of time then removing the alcohol completely for several weeks.
+Sinclair ran an experiment with rats giving them alcohol for extended periods then removing the alcohol entirely for several weeks.
 It was expected that the rats would lose their desire for alcohol.
 The opposite was true.
 They drank far more than they did previously.
-This was called the “alcohol-deprivation effect” which suggests that complete abstinence only increases the cravings.
+This was called the “alcohol-deprivation effect,” which suggests that complete abstinence-only increases the cravings.

 Sinclair came to believe that people develop drinking problems through a chemical process.
-Each time they drink, the endorphins released in the brain strengthen certain synapses.
-The stronger the synapses grow the more likely the person will think about alcohol and eventually crave it until almost anything can trigger a thirst for alcohol and drinking becomes compulsive.
+Each time they drink, the endorphins released in the brain strengthen specific synapses.
+The stronger the synapses grow, the more likely the person will think about alcohol and eventually crave it until almost anything can trigger a thirst for alcohol, and drinking becomes compulsive.

 Michigan Criminal Defense Lawyers You Can Count On

 The attorneys at Lewis & Dickstein, P.L.L.C. pride themselves in keeping current on the latest medical and psychological research relative to drug addiction and alcohol abuse.
 Because we stay abreast of the most recent science and law, we are better able to help our clients.
 Lewis & Dickstein, P.L.L.C. has been in the business of helping people charged with criminal offenses for decades.
-We are the attorneys that you can count on when you are facing a criminal charge relating to drugs and/or alcohol.
-Our attorneys have the experience, knowledge and tenacity to give our clients the first rate defense that they deserve.
-We will always go the extra mile to make sure that our clients rights are protected.
+We are the attorneys that you can count on when you are facing a criminal charge relating to drugs and alcohol.
+Our attorneys have the experience, knowledge, and tenacity to give our clients the first-rate defense that they deserve.
+We will always go the extra mile to make sure that our client’s rights are protected.
 Our defense team has connections within the therapeutic community to get any help that might be needed for our clients.
-We are aggressive, compassionate and not afraid to win.
-Please contact us at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will contact you.
-We look forward to speaking to you.
+We are aggressive, compassionate, and not afraid to win.